pranlawate/gym-tracker/docs/Google-Sheets-Setup.md

-✅ **Backward compatible** - Works with existing workout data ✅ **Progressive overload** - PWA suggests +2.5kg when you hit top reps ✅ **Flexible date formats** - Supports YYYY-MM-DD, MM/DD/YYYY, or Google Sheets dates
+✅ **Backward compatible** - Works with existing workout data ✅ **Progressive overload** - PWA suggests +2.5kg when you hit top reps ✅ **Flexible date formats** - Supports YYYY-MM-DD, MM/DD/YYYY, or Google Sheets dates ✅ **Exercise dropdowns** - Each exercise has dropdown menu with all alternatives ✅ **Visual change tracking** - Yellow highlight + ⚠️ icon when exercise variant changes ✅ **Detailed change history** - Cell notes track what changed and when

 ---